 (c) contain harmonics; or

-(d) make other unessential emissions.
+(d) causes an emission outside the necessary bandwidth of the transmission.

 (5) The licensee must take measures that are reasonably practicable to erect, fix, place and use an amateur station in a way that avoids interference to the efficient and convenient working of other stations.

-(6) If the licensee proposes to retransmit a transmission originating from another amateur station, the licensee must:
+(6) If the licensee proposes to use an amateur station to retransmit a transmission originating from another amateur station (second station), the licensee must:

-(a) obtain the consent of the other licensee to retransmit the transmission; and
+(a) obtain the consent of the licensee making the transmission from the second station (second licensee) to retransmit the transmission; and

-(b) transmit the other licensee’s call sign at the beginning and the end of each transmission; and
+(b) transmit the second station’s call sign at the beginning and the end of each transmission; and

-(c) indicate, as part of the transmission, that it is a retransmission of a transmission of another amateur station.
+(c) indicate, as part of the transmission, that it is primarily a retransmission of a transmission of another amateur station.

 8A Transmission on authorised frequency bands

-(1) The licensee must not operate an amateur station to transmit a signal to another amateur station, through an amateur repeater station, if the licensee is not authorised under the licence to transmit on the repeater output of the amateur repeater station.
+(1) The licensee must not operate an amateur station to transmit a signal to another amateur station, through an amateur repeater station, unless the licensee is authorised under the licence to transmit on the repeater output of the amateur repeater station.

-(2) The licensee must not operate an amateur station to transmit a signal to another amateur station, through an amateur repeater station linked to a second amateur repeater station, if the licensee is not authorised under the licence to use the repeater output of the second repeater station.
+(2) The licensee must not operate an amateur station to transmit a signal to another amateur station, through two or more amateur repeater stations (interim stations) that are capable of transmitting to one or more of the interim stations unless the licensee is authorised under its licence to use the repeater output of each of the interim stations.

-(3) The licensee must not operate an amateur station to transmit a signal to a second amateur station through a third amateur station if the licensee is not authorised under the licence to transmit on the third amateur station’s transmit frequency.
+(3) The licensee must not operate an amateur station to transmit a signal to a second amateur station through a third amateur station that is not an amateur repeater station unless the licensee is authorised under the licence to transmit on the third amateur station’s transmission frequency.

-Note A licensee may transmit a signal over a repeater link, whether or not the licensee is authorised to transmit on the repeater link frequencies.
+(4) The licensee must not operate an amateur station to transmit a signal to another amateur station, through two or more other amateur station that are not amateur repeater station (interim stations), unless the licensee is authorised under its licence to transmit on the transmission frequency of each of the interim stations.

 9 Control of equipment at an amateur station

-(1) The licensee must ensure that an amateur station is operated at all times by a qualified operator or qualified person in attendance at the amateur station, unless the station is:
+(1) The licensee must ensure that an amateur station is operated at all times by a qualified operator or qualified person in attendance at the site of the amateur station, unless the station is:

-(a) an amateur repeater station; or
+(a) an amateur repeater station;

-(b) an amateur beacon station; or
+(b) an amateur beacon station;

-(c) an amateur station using automatic mode (including, for example, packet mode and radioteletype mode); or
+(c) an amateur station using automatic mode;

-(d) an amateur station using computer controlled mode (including, for example, packet mode and radioteletype mode); or
+(d) an amateur station using computer controlled mode; or

-(e) an amateur station at a remote location.
+(e) an amateur station at an isolated location.

+Example for paragraph (c)

+An amateur station using automatic mode may be using packet mode (a method of originating, storing and forwarding digital information transmitted by a radiocommunications device) or radioteletype mode (a method of originating and receiving digital information transmitted by a radiocommunications device).

+Example for paragraph (d)

+An amateur station using computer controlled mode may be using packet mode or radioteletype mode.

 (2) The licensee must ensure that at all times when an amateur station is operated unattended:

-(a) a timer is fitted to the station to cause its automatic shutdown if a malfunction causes an unintentional transmission of more than 10 minutes’ duration; and
+(a) a timer is fitted to the station to cause its automatic shutdown if a malfunction causes an unintended transmission of more than 10 minutes’ duration; and

 (b) a transmission from the station can be terminated promptly if the transmission causes interference to another service.